-- 4.138(1) [Creditor may apply to court] Any creditor of the company may, with the concurrence of at least 25 per cent. in value of the creditors (including himself), apply to the court for an order that the liquidator's remuneration be reduced, on the grounds that it is, in all the circumstances, excessive. - 4.138(2) [Power of court to dismiss etc.] The court may, if it thinks that no sufficient cause is shown for a reduction, dismiss the application; but it shall not do so unless the applicant has had an opportunity to attend the court for an ex parte hearing, of which he has been given at least 7 days' notice. - 4.138(3) If the application is not dismissed under paragraph (2), the court shall fix a venue for it to be heard, and give notice to the applicant accordingly. - 4.138(4) [Notice to liquidator] The applicant shall, at least 14 days before the hearing, send to the liquidator a notice stating the venue and accompanied by a copy of the application, and of any evidence which the applicant intends to adduce in support of it. - 4.138(5) [Court order] If the court considers the application to be well-founded, it shall make an order fixing the remuneration at a reduced amount or rate. - 4.138(6) [Costs of application] Unless the court orders otherwise, the costs of the application shall be paid by the applicant, and are not payable out of the assets. - Rule 4.156 Remuneration of liquidator in members' voluntary winding up - 4.156(1) [Entitlement] The liquidator is entitled to receive remuneration for his services as such. - 4.156(2) [How fixed] The remuneration shall be fixed either: - (a) as a percentage of the value of the assets which are realised or distributed, or of the one value and the other in combination, or - (b) by reference to the time properly given by the insolvency practitioner (as liquidator) and his staff in attending to matters arising in the winding up;
+- 4.138(1) Any creditor of the company may, with the concurrence of at least 25 per cent in value of the creditors (including himself), apply to the court for an order that the liquidator's remuneration be reduced, on the grounds that it is, in all the circumstances, excessive. - 4.138(2) The court may, if it thinks that no sufficient cause is shown for a reduction, dismiss the application; but it shall not do so unless the applicant has had an opportunity to attend the court for an ex parte hearing, of which he has been given at least 7 days' notice. - 4.138(3) If the application is not dismissed under paragraph (2), the court shall fix a venue for it to be heard, and give notice to the applicant accordingly.

+- 4.138(4) The applicant shall, at least 14 days before the hearing, send to the liquidator a notice stating the venue and accompanied by a copy of the application, and of any evidence which the applicant intends to adduce in support of it. - 4.138(5) If the court considers the application to be well-founded, it shall make an order fixing the remuneration at a reduced amount or rate. - 4.131(6) Unless the court orders otherwise, the costs of the application shall be paid by the applicant, and are not payable out of the assets.

+Rule 4.156 Remuneration of liquidator in members' voluntary winding up
-and the company in general meeting shall determine whether the remuneration is to be fixed under subparagraph (a) or (b) and, if under subparagraph (a), the percentage to be applied as there mentioned.

-- 4.156(3) [Matters in determination] In arriving at that determination the company in general meeting shall have regard to the matters set out in paragraph (4) of rule 4.134. - 4.156(4) [Otherwise fixed] If not fixed as above, the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations. - 4.156(5) [Application of r.
-4.135] Rule 4.135 shall apply in relation to the remuneration of the liquidator in respect of the matters there mentioned and for this purpose references in that Rule to "the liquidation committee" and "a meeting of creditors" shall be read as references to the company in general meeting. - 4.156(6) [Liquidator may apply to court] If the liquidator considers that the remuneration fixed for him by the company in general meeting, or as under paragraph (4), is insufficient, he may apply to the court for an order increasing its amount or rate. - 4.156(7) [Notice to contributories] the liquidator shall give at least 14 days' notice of an application under paragraph (6) to the company's contributories, or such one or more of them as the court may direct, and the contributories may nominate any one or more of their number to appear or be represented. - 4.156(8) [Costs of application] The court may, if it appears to be a proper case, order the costs of the liquidator's application, including the costs of any contributory appearing or being represented on it, to be paid out of the assets.
+- 4.156(1) The liquidator is entitled to receive remuneration for his services as such. - 4.156(2) The remuneration shall be fixed either: - (a) as a percentage of the value of the assets which are realised or distributed, or of the one value and the other in combination, or - (b) by reference to the time properly given by the insolvency practitioner (as liquidator) and his staff in attending to matters arising in the winding up; - and the company in general meeting shall determine whether the remuneration is to be fixed under subparagraph (a) or (b) and, if under subparagraph (a), the percentage to be applied as there mentioned. - 4.156(3) In arriving at that determination the company in general meeting shall have regard to the matters set out in paragraph (4) of Rule 4.134. - 4.156(4) If not fixed under paragraphs (2) and (3), the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations. - 4.156(5) Rule 4.135 shall apply in relation to the remuneration of the liquidator in respect of the matters there mentioned and for this purpose references in that Rule to "the liquidation committee" and "a meeting of creditors" shall be read as references to the company in general meeting. - 4.156(6) If the liquidator considers that the remuneration fixed for him by the company in general meeting, or as under paragraph (4), is insufficient, he may apply to the court for an order increasing its amount or rate. - 4.156(7) The liquidator shall give at least 14 days' notice of an application under paragraph (6) to the company's contributories, or such one or more of them as the Court may direct and the contributors may nominate any one or more of their number to appear or be represented.

+4.156(8) The court may, if it appears to be a proper case, order the costs of the liquidator's application, including the costs of any contributory appearing or being represented on it, to be paid out of the assets.

-A.4 Bankruptcy
+A.4 BANKRUPTCY